TreeHacks/hackpack-researchkit/README.md

 **Step 1:** To download the latest version of ResearchKit, and type in  Terminal *git clone [https://github.com/ResearchKit/ResearchKit](https://github.com/ResearchKit/ResearchKit)*.
 Then, tap into the file with .xcodeprj extension and build the project by running ResearchKit framework.

 **Step 2:** Drag *ResearchKit.xcodeproj* into your current iOS project and copy items if needed.
-If you do not see an arrow by ResearchKit after dragging it in, either wait for it to load, or reopen the project.
+If you do not see an arrow by ResearchKit after dragging it in, either wait for it to load, or close and reopen the project.

 ![addresearch](https://cloud.githubusercontent.com/assets/6894456/21839806/9a6d44d8-d78e-11e6-8c07-640776371eb2.png)